 You can also access it by clicking on the circular dropdown arrow on the top right-hand corner of the Chrome window.

-Enable the Tab Search feature in Google Chrome
+Enable or Disable Tab Search icon in Google Chrome

-Read this guide as we explore the following two ways to enable the Tab Search feature in Chrome:
+Read this guide as we explore the following two ways to enable/disable the Tab Search feature in Chrome:

-- Enable the Tab Search feature using the flag.
+- Enable the Tab Search icon using the flag.